PythWare/Katsuki-Engine/README.md

+# Version 1.1 update

+Version 1.1 will release soon, with it will include Attack On Titan 1 support.
+KE can currently unpack both games with the original paths (directories/filenames) intact when feasible.
+That means both games will unpack with the original filenames and reconstructed paths.

 # Version 1.0

 Katsuki Engine 1.0 has released.
 It has a new GUI, a different theme for the Mod Manager, and new subcontainer logic.
 My work on Aldnoah Engine has taught me a lot about Omega Force's signatureless subcontainers, so the new KE will has major improvements for subcontainer handling so it matches my Aldnoah Engine.